sytabaresa/kingly/README.md

 interface
 - the specification of the behaviour for a cd player as a hierarchical extended state machine

-We will subsequently precise here the vocabulary which will be used throughout the documentation.
 We then describe how the behaviour of a transducer relates to its configuration.
 In particular we detail the concepts and semantics associated to hierarchical states.
 Finally we present our API whose documentation relies on all previously introduced concepts.